umijs/dumi/docs/config/index.md

 This configuration is used to set the document presented mode.
 The default is document mode (left menu + right content).
 It can be switched to site mode (navigation header + left menu + right content) by configured it as `site`.
 If you want to modify the text and order of the navigation menu items, you can refer to the `nav` configurations in the frontmatter.

-The effects of the two modes can be seen in [指南 - 多种呈现模式](/guide/mode)。
+The effects of the two modes can be seen in [Guide - Modes](/guide/mode)。

 ## menus